jbesomi/texthero/website/docs/getting-started.md

 ## Summary

 We saw how in just a couple of lines of code we can represent and visualize any text dataset.
-We went from knowing nothing regarding the dataset to see that there are 5 (quite) distinct areas representig each topic.
+We went from knowing nothing regarding the dataset to see that there are 5 (quite) distinct areas representing each a topic.
 We went _from zero to hero_.

 ```python
 import texthero as hero